 Should You Go with Used or New Equipment

 So this is something that goes through all pilots minds and one point or another.
 Typically its the thought most have when they are looking into this sport and wanting to keep the entry price as low as possible.
 Well, that makes sense…why pay more than you have to, right?

 Some of the things you should consider when just starting out are

-1. You probably don’t know what good used gear is and what’s not.
-Let alone how much should you expect to pay for the stuff anyway, and is it a reputable brand, or someones science fair project they’re looking to unload.
+1. You’ll probably struggle with understanding what good used gear is and what’s not.
+Let alone how much should you expect to pay for the used gear?
+Is it a reputable brand? or someone’s science fair project they’re looking to unload.

 2. I would probably advise you nix the used wing idea.
 This is literally what your life is hanging on while blissfully floating through the sky.
 There’s just too much variation and questionable wing condition that you’ll be worrying about when you really need to just focus on learning how to kite and maneuver it on take off and landings.

 3. As far as a used motor goes…you may save a couple of thousand dollars going used, but then again just how far is it from needing a ring replacement or muffler fix.
 No warranty on used gear, and you’ll be flying old tech, so if you plan on staying in the sport awhile you’ll be looking at an upgrade sooner than later.
 That being said, the motor is now older and probably a bit more beat up, so selling it will probably lose you 1K or 2, which is about what you would have spent just going new.